 Celebrating 10 Years at R.E.A.L.

-We’re currently celebrating those wonderful and dedicated staff members who have worked at R.E.A.L. for 10 years or more…
+We’re celebrating those fabulously dedicated staff members who have worked at R.E.A.L. for 10 years or more.
+This month we’re focusing on the wonderful Andrew Brader.

 R.E.A.L. offers a wide range of benefits for staff and is an amazing place to work.
-If you’d like to find out more about the work of our independent schools or are interested in joining our supportive and dynamic team, please click here to visit our website.
+If you’d like to find out more about our work or are interested in joining our supportive and dynamic team, please click here to visit our website.